CLIP Lawncare And The Shrinking Effects Of H-2B

 Recently an “old time” customer asked me how CLIP Lawn Care, LLC in Maryland was doing.
 I responded, “Terrible!”.

-It has been a very hard year and a half.
+It has been a tough year and a half.

 Right before the elections in 2016, Congress neglected to pass the “Returning Worker Exemption (RWE).”
 This excluded all returning workers from counting towards the 66,000 H-2B visas that were issued each year.